API Reference

 TimeseriesUtilities.tclip — Method

-tclip(A, t0, t1; query=nothing, sort=false)Clip a Dimension or DimArray A to a time range [t0, t1].
+tclip(A, t0, t1; dim=nothing)Clip A to time range [t0, t1] along dimension dim.

-For unordered dimensions, the dimension should be sorted before clipping (see tsort).
+dim should be sorted before clipping (see tsort).

 TimeseriesUtilities.tclips — Method